AntiVirus - scan your system for viruses.

 VirtualBox - use a virtual environment to run other operating systems within Linux Lite.

-What you will see when installing from Menu, System, Lite Software.
+What you will see when installing from Menu, Settings, Lite Software.

 Lite Software below.
 Learn how to use it here.